 Writing an essay may seem like a daunting task.
 There are so many things to think about before you begin, and you may quickly find yourself procrastinating instead of writing.

 This is common among students, freelancers, and even professional writers.
 But getting your essay done doesn’t have to be a drag.
-In fact, writing it can be a source of pleasure if you know how to do it right.
+In fact, writing can be a source of pleasure if you know how to do it right.

-To make your life (and your assignment) just a bit easier, I put together this list of twenty best essay writing tips.
-The first part of the article is about the writing process and the second about improving your writing skills in general.
+To make your life (and your assignment) just a bit easier, I put together this list of the twenty best essay writing tips.
+The first part of the article is about the writing process and the second is about improving your writing skills in general.

 The drama of the essay is the way the public life intersects with my personal and private life.
 It’s in that intersection that I find the energy of the essay. – Richard Rodríguez